Domestic terms and conditions

 6.5 Clause 6.4 shall survive the termination of our licence to supply gas and electricity.

-7. Our rights under the contract
+7. Our rights under your contract

 - failed to keep to an agreed repayment plan; or